xangelix/binance-valuations/README.md

 # binance-valuations

+* NOT AFFILIATED WITH "Binance.com" IN ANY WAY, USE AT YOUR OWN RISK

 Finds values of individual wallets inside Binance!

 This adds the value of each wallet in Binance (under deposits and withdraws) after clicking on the chrome extension icon.